Clicks. Leads. Customers.

 Remember that the customer lifetime value isn’t dependent on the initial conversion rate, but what happens after they become customers.

 Effective Google Ads boil down to targeting the right words (in part through match type), reducing your cost per customer acquisition and driving potential customers to your site where you’ve set up a well-crafted funnel that will improve conversions.

-What other AdWords mistakes do you see?
+What other Google Ads mistakes do you see?
 Let me know in the comments below.